 It all starts with building trust and rapport.
 If you can’t do that, your deal will be dead in the water.
 That’s why getting discovery calls right is so important.
-The moment a prospect answers the phone, you have to answer the important questions: “Why you?” and “Why now?” (oftentimes in under 30 seconds).
+The moment a prospect answers the phone, you have to answer the critical questions: “Why you?” and “Why now?” (oftentimes in under 30 seconds).

 After all, that’s why they say, “You only get one chance to make a first impression.”